-2 advanced mathematics courses MATH 303 Multivariable Calculus
+2 advanced mathematics courses

-MATH 307 Differential Equations
+MATH 303: Multivariable Calculus MATH 307: Differential Equations

 II.
-3 of the follow ing PHYS/ENGR courses (selected in consultation with the Engineering advisor):
+3 of the following PHYS/ENGR courses (selected in consultation with the Engineering advisor):

-ENGR 101: Introduction to Engineering

-PHYS 251: Statics and Mechanics of Materials

-PHYS 404: Electromagnetism and Electronics

-PHYS 416: Thermal and Statistical Mechanics
+ENGR 101: Introduction to Engineering PHYS 251: Statics and Mechanics of Materials PHYS 404: Electromagnetism and Electronics PHYS 416: Thermal and Statistical Mechanics

 PHYS 426: Light and Optics

 III.
-A capstone exp periences:
+A capstone experiences:

-ENGR 491-496 Independent Study in Engineering (may be an REU)
+ENGR 491-496: Independent Study in Engineering (may be an REU)

-101. INTRODUCTION TO ENGINEERING4

-gineering profession, professional concepts, ethics, and responsibility; includes sites visits and case studies; laborator rious computer design projects and graphic techniques.

-400. INTERNSHIP 1-4
+Course Descriptions (ENGR)

-Prerequisites: Junior standing and approval of the Engineering advisor.
-Assignments in an applied work experience will involve 40 hours c enrolled.
+101. INTRODUCTION TO ENGINEERING4 Introduction to the engineering profession, professional concepts, ethics, and responsibility; includes sites visits and case studies; laboratory activities introduce various computer design projects and graphic techniques.
+400. INTERNSHIP Prerequisites: Junior standing and approval of the Engineering advisor.
+Assignments in an applied work experience will involve 40 hours of work per credit hour enrolled.
 A final written summary of the term's work is required.

 491-496.
-INDEPENDE NT STUDY IN ENGINEERING4-8
+INDEPENDENT STUDY IN ENGINEERING4-8

 Prerequisite: Consent of instructor.
 Guided independent study of a topic agreed upon by the student and any member of the department.
-Eithe

-a theoretical or an exp perimental subject may be selected.
+Either a theoretical or an experimental subject may be selected.
 Written reports or oral presentations may be required when appropriate.
-Credit ma

-vary from one to six h ours per term.
+Credit may vary from one to six hours per term.